Nickel Plate Trail FAQs

 When will the trail be completed?

 The Master Plan was completed at the end of March 2019.
-Construction of the Fishers portion of the trail began in the Spring of 2020 and will be constructed in phases.
+Construction of the Fishers portion of the trail began in the spring 2020.
+Paving has now been completed from 106th Street to 146th Street, including the new pedestrian tunnel beneath 116th Street.
+These paved portions are open for pedestrian and bicycle access.

 I live along the trail and am concerned about privacy.
 What can the City do to help?

-Will having a great, new public amenity like this impact property values?
+Will having a new public amenity like this impact property values?

 Studies have shown that transformational projects like this can increase property values.